Unsheathe/supra_capstone/README.md

 ## run it
 run a docker-compose of everything
-`cd ../ && sudo docker-compose up --build` view client on :3000
+`cd ../ && sudo docker-compose up --build`

+at every build, the database is seeded with random information, except for two accounts `admin` and `bathowner` which are hardcoded so you can use the passwords for them to see what a user versus a priveledged user can do.
+Since the info is random except for what you put in while running the program, expect the data to not make sense (like an item "Car" with a photo of an apple, and description for a bike, or a business logo of a mountain, etc.)

+view client on :3000
 + check out what you can do as a guest! browse anything!